ylabate/holbertonschool-low_level_programming/hello_world/README.md

 compile a C fie with the name cisfun (that fake)

 ### 4-puts.c
-print "Programming is like building a multilingual puzzle
+print "Programming is like building a multilingual puzzle with puts

+### 5-printf.c
+print with proper grammar, but the outcome is a piece of art, with printf